12 minutes

 My favorite manager in my career had a habit of pressing me when I would claim something was difficult to implement.
 Often his response was something along the lines of “isn’t this just a matter of sending up X when we Y”, or “isn’t this just like Z that we did a couple months ago”?
 Very high level objections, is what I’m trying to say, not on the level of the actual functions and classes we were dealing with, which I was trying to explain.

 I think conventional wisdom is that it’s just annoying when managers simplify things like this.
-But a shockingly high percentage of the time, I’d realize when he was pressing me, that most of the complexity I was explaining was incidental complexity, and very often you can address this sort of incidental complexity.
-It won’t just trivialize the current problem, it will make future changes easier too.
+But a shockingly high percentage of the time, I’d realize when he was pressing me, that most of the complexity I was explaining was incidental complexity, and that I could actually address that first, thus making the problem as trivial as he was making it sound.
+This sort of thing tends to make future changes easier too.

 Try to solve bugs one layer deeper